morgannprice/PaperBLAST/README.md

 CGI
 DBI

-and the functional residues part of the alignment page (at bottom of showAlign.cgi) requires BioPerl.
+The functional residues part of the alignment page (at bottom of showAlign.cgi) requires BioPerl.
 (See alnreport.pl) The page should work correctly without bioperl but would not report the conservation of functional residues.

+SitesBLAST (sites.cgi) also requires BioPerl.

 # <a name="download"></a>Downloading the database